 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have been declining over the past year in the "under \$200K" category the \$200K - \$300K market -- which is likely the most impactful change in our local market with a broad band of buyers seeking to purchase homes in that price range.
-As is likely no surprise, when looking at a two year period, the largest decline in inventory levels is in the under \$200K price range.
+Home sales have been declining over the past year in the "under \$200K" category where inventory levels have declined 25%.
+The relatively small (16%) decline in inventory levels in the under \$200K price range is likely because we are bottoming out as to how low those inventory levels can possibly go.